Stock market today: Wall Street rises after data on the economy stomps expectations

-NEW YORK (AP) — U.S. stocks are rising Thursday following signals that the economy is growing much more powerfully than economists expected.
+NEW YORK (AP) — Most U.S. stocks are rising Thursday following the latest signal the economy remains much stronger than expected.

-The S&P 500 was 0.4% higher in morning trading and on track to set a record for a fifth straight day.
-The Dow Jones Industrial Average was up 173 points, or 0.5%, as of 10 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.3% higher in late trading and on track to set a record for a fifth straight day.
+The Dow Jones Industrial Average was up 111 points, or 0.3%, as of 3 p.m.
+Eastern time, and the Nasdaq composite was virtually unchanged.

+The electric-vehicle maker reported earnings and revenue that fell short of forecasts and warned of notably lower sales growth this year.
+As one of the largest stocks on Wall Street, its movements carry extra weight on indexes, and it was the heaviest weight by far on the S&P 500.

-But Wall Street's main focus was on a report indicating the U.S. economy continues to steam ahead, demolishing last year's forecasts for an imminent recession because of high interest rates.
+Wall Street's main focus, though, was on a report indicating the U.S. economy continues to steam ahead, demolishing last year's forecasts for an imminent recession because of high interest rates.

 The economy grew at a 3.3% annual rate in the last three months of 2023, according to an initial estimate by the U.S. government.
 That was much stronger than the 1.8% growth economists expected, according to FactSet.
 Such a resilient economy should drive profits for companies, which are one of the main inputs that set stock prices.